jplouisduplessis/hpcworkshop/practical1/README.md

 `sudo yum install packagename`

 ### Side Note
-When adding new repositores, you may need to run an update command first to determine which packages are available.
-This will also update all existing packages, so it can take a while to do.
+When adding new repositories, you may need to run an update command first to determine which packages are available (not necessary on CentOS).

+Doing an update on CentOS will update all existing packages, so it can take a while to do.
 You can update individual packages by running `yum update packagename`.

 There is also a `groupinstall` option that can be useful to install a number of related packages.
 You will see this in action when building your cluster.